 Supported graduate instruction in research methods and evidence-based practice

-Mentored students in scientific writing and appraisal of quantitative literature
+Mentored students in scientific writing and critical appraisal of quantitative literature

 Contributed to grading and feedback on advanced research assignments

-As a PhD candidate in Nursing Science, my work centers on psychosocial mechanisms in cardiovascular disease, with emphasis on coping and social support as mediators and moderators of anxiety, stress, sleep disturbance, and quality of life.
+As a PhD Candidate in Nursing Science at Florida State University College of Nursing, my work centers on psychosocial mechanisms in cardiovascular disease, with emphasis on coping and social support as mediators and moderators of anxiety, perceived stress, sleep disturbance, and quality of life.

-Upon graduation I will be prepared to teach at the undergraduate, master’s, and doctoral levels in:
+I am prepared to teach across undergraduate, master’s, and doctoral levels in:

 Cardiovascular and Chronic Illness Science